 TGbe editor: Please update the following paragraphs in this subclause as shown below (from the 4th paragraphs):

+The Measurement Duration field transmitted by a STA is set to the duration over which the RPI Histogram report was measured, expressed in TUs.

-The Measurement Duration fieldis set to the duration over which the RPI Histogram report was measured, expressed in TUs.
+The Measurement Duration field transmitted by a STA affiliated with an MLD is set to the value rounded down the valid duration over which the RPI Histogram report was measured, expressed in TUs.

 11.10.12 Measurement of the RPI histogram